-We’ve talked about gaming keyboards and ergonomic keyboards.
+Here at HotRate, we’ve talked at length about gaming keyboards and ergonomic keyboards.
 We’ve talked about wireless and productivity keyboards.
 But it’s high time we talked about keyboards in more general terms.
-If you aren’t sure what you like or you’re looking for a more general purpose keyboard, this is the guide to start with.
-We cover an extensive range of different keyboard options and make sure that you understand what the advantages and disadvantages of each are.
+If you aren’t sure what you like or if you’re looking for a more general-purpose keyboard, this is the guide to start with.
+We cover an extensive range of different keyboard options and make sure that you understand the advantages and disadvantages of each.

-But then we dig deeper than that too.
-If this is your first time buying a keyboard, we’ll make sure that you understand the most important specs and features to pay attention to.
+But we’ll dig deeper than that, too.
+If this is your first time buying a keyboard, we’ve put together a guide to make sure that you understand the most important specs and features to pay attention to.
 Finally, we’ll address some of the most common questions we hear from readers looking to get a keyboard.

 - 1. Logitech K800 Wireless Illuminated Keyboard